Latin American Studies Major, B.A.

 Undergraduate Awards

-Each year the Latin American Studies major offers funding opportunities for students conducting research or studying abroad in Latin America or the Caribbean.
+Each year the Latin American and Caribbean Studies major offers funding opportunities for students conducting research or studying abroad in Latin America or the Caribbean.
 These include the Julia Crane, Halpern, and Mellon Awards.
 The Federico Gil award recognizes the best undergraduate honors thesis written on a Latin American or Caribbean topic.
 The LTAM Major Book Fund provides funding to defray the costs for required textbooks in Latin American-content courses.
 Contact the director of undergraduate studies for information.

 Undergraduate Research